Why changing your Furnace Filter is Important

 Pleated Disposable Filters.

-Washable Filters can be flat paneled or pleated.
-These filters can be washed with running water or vacuumed.
+Washable Filters can be flat-panelled or pleated.
+These filters can be washed with running water or vacuumed clean.

-HEPA Filters are sometimes used in homes with allergy sufferers.
+HEPA Filters (High-Efficiency Particulate Air) are sometimes used in homes with allergy sufferers.
 Although they are more commonly used in hospitals.
 However, you would need to check whether your furnace system can operate efficiently with the density of a HEPA Filter.
 MERV ratings are 16 and over.

-First there is no one standard size filter.
-There are a range of sizes.
-For a list of all the sizes please see “What are the Most Common Air Sizes?”
+First, there is no one standard size filter.
+Instead, there is a range of sizes.
+For a list of all the sizes, please see “What are the Most Common Air Sizes?”
 Assuming the current filter in your furnace is the right fit, then the sizing details will be on the side of the frame of the current one.
-Alternatively refer to the furnace operating manual for the correct size.
+Alternatively, refer to the furnace operating manual for the correct size.

 Where is the Furnace Filter located?

 Alternatively, it may be in the ductwork near the blower fan.
-However, there are a few different places it could be.
-Please see “How to find the Air Filter for the HVAC System in your Home,” where several options are detailed.
+There are a few different places it could be.
+Please see “How to Find the Air Filter for the HVAC System in your Home,” where several options are detailed.

 - First, turn off your furnace.
 You may also wish to turn the thermostat down temporarily to stop the blower fan.

 - Locate the existing filter.
-This will vary in each model.
+As mentioned above, this will vary in each model.
 Generally, it is housed between the return air intake and the furnace.

 - Remove the compartment cover if there is one.